 Are you noticing small green bugs on your garden petunias (Petunia x hybrida, USDA zones 10-11)?
 While this low-maintenance plant generally is pest-resistant, it sometime attracts small green bugs called aphids.
-Petunias bring non-stop, colorful and often fragrant blooms to the landscape.
-They're available as bushy or trailing plants.
+Petunias bring non-stop, colorful, often fragrant long-lasting blooms to the landscape and are available as bushy or trailing plants.
 Their flowers may be single and funnel-shaped, spherical with dense double petals or a variety of other forms.
 Petunia colors range from white and pale yellow to rich purples, clear blues and a host of pinks, reds and bi-colors.

 Small numbers of aphids seldom cause more than cosmetic damage to petunias.
-Large numbers of the insects, however, produce enough honeydew to attract a fungus called "sooty mold."
-As this fungus feeds on the honeydew, it covers the petunias'leaves with a powdery, black mold.
+Large numbers of the insects, however, produce enough honeydew to attract a fungus called sooty mold.
+As this fungus feeds on the honeydew, it covers the petunia leaves with a powdery, black mold.
 A severe case of sooty mold may impair the petunia's photosynthesis, and deprive it of nutrients.

-Petunias are vulnerable to aphid-transmitted cucumber virus.
+Petunias are vulnerable to the aphid-transmitted cucumber mosaic virus.
 Signs of this disease include curled yellowed or spotted leaves and stunted plants.
 Even small aphid infestations can carry the virus.
 If you have a vegetable garden, plant your petunias well away from your cucumbers.
 Choose virus-resistant petunia varieties to reduce the risk of disease.

-Track your petunias' aphid problem weekly during the growing season.
-Study the plants' new stems growth and their leaves' lower surfaces with a 10X magnifying glass.
+Track your petunia aphid problem weekly during the growing season.
+Study the plant's new stems growth and their leaves' lower surfaces with a 10X magnifying glass.
 Place a white piece of paper beneath a plant before you examine it.
 A sharp tap on the foliage will loosen the insects' grip.
 The number of aphids landing on the paper indicates the severity of the infestation.

 Homemade Aphid Control